mehdim/GDPR-Developer-Guide/00-Develop in compliance with the GDPR.md

 6. **Document developments compliance** to prove your compliance with the GDPR at all times: the actions performed and the documents produced at each stage of development must be mastered.
 This implies in particular a regular review and update of the documentation of your developments so that it is constantly consistent with the features deployed on your program.

-The CNIL website provides numerous practical files which will assist you in setting up law-abiding treatments according to your sector of activity.